 PESTICIDES & CHEMICALS

-The chemicals and pesticides used on produce is dangerous for human consumption.
+The chemicals and pesticides used on produce are dangerous for human consumption.
 Sure, the FDA, USDA, and other government watchdogs claim that the produce you buy and feed your children are “safe” to consume.
-That washing your produce is enough to remove any residual chemicals left over from the washing and processing of the food on the farms thousands of miles away.
+That washing your produce is enough to remove any residual chemicals left over from the washing and processing of the food on farms thousands of miles away.
 But I think most of us know better.

 DO YOU REALLY KNOW WHAT YOU’RE EATING?